TommasoTarchi/autoRNAseq/gene_count-pipeline/README.md

 9. *multiQC* ([docs][multiQC])

 (Remember that you need **only** the containers corresponding to the steps you want to run).

-- You need to download the three files in the [pipeline directory](./gene_expression_count/).
-Make sure to have **all three files in the same directory**.
-However, notice that the location of the directory containing these files is not relevant, as the pipeline can work on data located in any directory of the filesystem, assumed needed permissions for the user.

 ## Parameters